qihongl/dnd-lstm/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/qihongl/dlstm-demo/master)

-demo, a simplified lstm cell with a differentiable neural dictionary [1]. some generalized mechanisms will be implemented shortly
+demo, a lstm cell with a differentiable neural dictionary described in Ritter et al. (2018), though I'm not doing <a href="https://arxiv.org/abs/1602.01783">A3C</a>

 the notebooks are hopefully self explanatory.